 - The use of abbreviations should be kept to a minimum.
-The first use of an abbreviation must be explained by giving the unabbreviated term, followed by the abbreviation in parentheses. - All abbreviations must be listed after the summary/Zusammenfassung. - Abbreviations that are common in the English language must not be explained (e.g., etc., i.e., approx., fig., tab.).
-The following abbreviations may also be used without explanation: s.c., i.m., i.v., i.p., p.o., DNA, RNA, ECG, EEG, PCR, GC-MS, ELISA, EDTA; as well as abbreviations for common blood parameters. - Numbers from zero to twelve should be written out in full; numbers above twelve are given as digits.
+The first use of an abbreviation must be explained by giving the unabbreviated term, followed by the abbreviation in parentheses. - All abbreviations must be listed after the summary/Zusammenfassung. - Abbreviations that are common in the English language need not be explained (e.g., etc., i.e., approx., fig., tab.).
+The following abbreviations may also be used without explanation: s.c., i.m., i.v., i.p., p.o., DNA, RNA, ECG, EEG, PCR, GC-MS, ELISA, EDTA and abbreviations for common blood parameters. - When reporting data in percent, insert a hard space (shift+strg+spacebar) between number and percent symbol. - Do not insert a space before or after a slash, i.e. 'semester 2022/23'. - Numbers from zero to twelve should be written out in full; numbers above twelve are given as digits.
 Numbers in connection with units are always written as digits ('three weeks' but '3 kg').
-Numbers at the beginning of a sentence must be written in full. - A hyphen is used for compound nouns or names: omega-3 fatty acid, Dr Hofer-Lang. - A dash (Ctrl & minus) is used in the meaning of 'from...to' and in the reference list (2-4 ml, p.
+Numbers at the beginning of a sentence must be written in full. - A hyphen is used for compound nouns or names: omega-3 fatty acid, Dr. Hofer-Lang. - A dash (Ctrl & minus) is used in the meaning of 'from...to' and in the reference list (2-4 ml, p.
 100-104). - Latin expressions, if not abbreviated, should be italicized: ad libitum, in vitro